 - Finally, we will see 15 is copied to all the empty cells.

-4. Copy Same Value Using Copy Paste Options in Excel
+4. Copying Same Value Through Copy Paste Options in Excel

 We can also use the Copy and Paste options of Excel to copy the same value in multiple cells.
 In this section, we will discuss the procedure.